Mark Hyman: The Reality Of Youth Sports

 This 1-on-1 interview features Mark Hyman (@sportsparents), a faculty member at the George Washington University School of Business and teacher in the Sports Management Program.
 He has been writing about youth sports for 10 years, publishing 3 books.
 His writings have also been published in sources such as The New York Times, Sports Illustrated, and TIMES.com.

-Jim Thompson (@JimThompson18), PCA Founder and CEO, talks to Hyman about how his experience writing about youth sports opened his eyes to the dysfunction behind youth sports, the roles of parents in youth sports, and the reality of high school athletes playing in college.
+Jim Thompson (@JimThompson18), PCA Founder, talks to Hyman about how his experience writing about youth sports opened his eyes to the dysfunction behind youth sports, the roles of parents in youth sports, and the reality of high school athletes playing in college.

 Hyman examines the truth that youth sports is a controversial topic because they can create irreplaceable, positive memories, as well as negative problems for aspiring athletes.
 He is an advocate for competitive youth sports and believes sports are a wonderful thing for kids to participate in.
 Problems arise once sports reflect the interest of the adults, rather than the kids, involved.